spatialthoughts/qgis-tutorials/el/_sources/docs/3/origin_destination_matrix.rst.txt

   .. image:: /static/3/origin_destination_matrix/images/6.png
     :align: center

-7. Similarly, rename the ``Adult_Mental_Health_Providers`` layers representing the health facilities as ``destination_points``.
+7. Similarly, rename the ``Community_Based_Service_Provider`` layers representing the health facilities as ``destination_points``.
 Naming the layers this way makes it easy to identify them in subsequent processing.
 Further we will open processing toolbox to create the distance matrix using origin and destination layers.

   .. image:: /static/3/origin_destination_matrix/images/7.png
     :align: center